DerGuru/The-Resonant/New Chapters/01 - Part1/P1-09_First_Contact.md

 Not a voice.
 Not exactly.
 But meaning, clear and undeniable, forming in his mind like words he already knew:

 *Fragmented.
 Seeking.
-Aligned to you.*
+Aligning to you.*

 Jason stumbled backward, his hand finding the wall behind him.
 "That's... you're in my head.
 How are you in my head?"